chinapedia/wikipedia.abstract.en/Page/Melbourne_Cricket_Ground.md

 Stadium development

-MCG_grandstand.jpg's 1877 visit]] MCG_1914.jpg MCG99.jpg The first grandstand at the MCG was the original wooden members’ stand built in 1854, while the first public grandstand was a 200-metre long 6000-seat temporary structure built in 1861.
+'s 1877 visit]] The first grandstand at the MCG was the original wooden members’ stand built in 1854, while the first public grandstand was a 200-metre long 6000-seat temporary structure built in 1861.
 Another grandstand seating 2000, facing one way to the cricket ground and the other way to the park where football was played, was built in 1876 for the 1877 visit of James Lillywhite's English cricket team.
 It was during this tour that the MCG hosted the world's first Test match.

 In 1881 the original members' stand was sold to the Richmond Cricket Club for £55.
 A new brick stand, considered at the time to be the world's finest cricket facility, was built in its place.
 The foundation stone was laid by Prince George of Wales and Prince Albert Victor on 4 July and the stand opened in December that year.
 It was also in 1881 that a telephone was installed at the ground, and the wickets and goal posts were changed from an east-west orientation to north-south.
 In 1882 a scoreboard was built which showed details of the batsman's name and how he was dismissed.